If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 Children may become available for adoption in Ontario through one of three ways:

-- Under the Child and Family Service Act, an order of crown wardship is made that specifies no access to the birth family;
+- Under the Child, Youth and Family Service Act, an order of Extended Society Care is made.

-- By consent of the child’s birth mother and any other person who has parent status according to the statutory definition; or
+- By consent of the child’s birth mother and birth father and/or any other person who has parent status according to the statutory definition; or

 - By order or other recognized release for adoption under the laws of another province or country.

 Check out some of the new information available for Children and Youth on the Ontario Ombudsman's site.